swatidantu/robocomp-blog-web/gsoc/2020/posts/mohamed_shawky/post02.md

 _DATE : June 22, 2020_

-In this post, we share the recent updates of our work, along with some results.
+In this post, I share the recent updates of our work, along with some results.
-Also, we define the detailed strategy and work pipeline.
+Also, I define the detailed strategy and work pipeline.

 ## Workflow